-The individual components of this approach have not been well-studied.
-In fact, studies in rats have suggested that the hyperthermia component of the treatment is irrelevant.
-Results of a retrospective cohort study also suggest that heat may not affect outcomes from the procedure.
 In addition, significant morbidity and mortality are associated with this procedure.
 A 2006 meta-analysis of 2 randomized controlled trials and 12 other studies reported morbidity rates ranging from 23% to 44% and mortality rates ranging from 0% to 12%.
 Furthermore, recurrences after the procedure are very common.
-Whereas the risks are reportedly decreasing with time (ie, recent studies report 1%-5% mortality rates at centers of excellence the benefits of the approach have not been definitively shown, and HIPEC remains very controversial.
+Whereas the risks are reportedly decreasing with time (ie, recent studies report 1%-5% mortality rates at centers of excellence 496,502), the benefits of the approach have not been definitively shown, and HIPEC remains very controversial.
+511-514

-The panel currently considers the treatment of disseminated carcinomatosis with cytoreductive surgery and HIPEC to be investigational and does not endorse this therapy outside of a clinical trial.
+The panel currently believes that complete cytoreductive surgery and/or intraperitoneal chemotherapy can be considered in experienced centers for selected patients with limited peritoneal metastases for whom R0 resection can be achieved.
 The panel recognizes the need for randomized clinical trials that will address the risks and benefits associated with each of these modalities.